Manhunt ends in Brahim Kaddour-Cherif’s arrest after accidental prison release

 Before he was put in the back of the van, he turned to those gathered and said: “Look at the justice of the UK, they release people by mistake, after this they ‘ah ah ah’, it’s not my f****** fault.”

+He added: “I am glad he is in prison.
+We do not need people like that in our community.

+“I am proud Algerian.
+I am proud British.
+We do the right thing.”

-Another prisoner, Billy Smith, 35, who was also accidentally freed from the same prison on Monday, handed himself back in.
+Another prisoner, Billy Smith, 35, who was also accidentally freed from the same prison on Monday, handed himself back in on Thursday.

 The mistaken releases have brought fresh pressure on Justice Secretary David Lammy, following the high-profile jail blunder of Hadush Kebatu, the now-deported migrant at the heart of protests in Epping, Essex.